Know Your Value: Defying Work-for-Hire for Photographer Empowerment

 You Don't Really Need It

 The truth is that you don't really need to own the work.
 Every photographer is willing to sell exclusive rights.
 Most, if you ask, will only charge a small fee to not use the photos for self-promotion.
-In fact, if that limitation is limited in time, they may wave any additional fee.
+In fact, if that limitation is limited in time, they may waive any additional fee.

 If I'm photographing an event for your company is the ability to resell those images really that valuable?